mza921/plex2trakt/README.md

 # plex2trakt
 Export filtered Plex libraries to Trakt lists.
 The Trakt lists can then be used with [Python-PlexLibrary](https://github.com/adamgot/python-plexlibrary) to create dynamic Plex libraries.
+Currently supports filtering based on either Plex or Trakt metadata.

 ## Requirements
 1. Python 2.7